+Evolution

-Evolution - Darwinism; explanation of the process in which living organisms have developed from earlier forms; evolving in response to their environments and by improving survival and continuancee as a species; seen as an evidence-based explanation for the process of the history of life on Earth and the variety and diversity of life.
+Darwinism; is an explanation of the process in which living organisms have developed from earlier forms; evolving in response to their environments and by improving survival and continuance as a species; seen as an evidence-based explanation for the process of the history of life on Earth and the variety and diversity of life.
 Scientists use evidence to demonstrate that the evolutionary process explains the existence of human life as one part of life on Earth over millions of years.
 Learners will investigate evolutionary evidence and arguments.

-Investigations will include at least one evolutionary argument and the evidence that underpins it in detail:
+Investigations consider argument and the evidence that underpins it in detail, may include but are not limited to:

-- Adaptation adaptation provides an improved function that impacts on the success of a species; provided by natural selection - Speciation where a species evolves into two or more separate species; involves genetic change - Natural Selection the process in which organisms better adapt to their environment to survive and produce more offspring; explaining evolution (Charles Darwin) Common Descent explains evolutionary biology and how a group of organisms may share common ancestors; that all living things on earth descended from a common ancestor.
-The notion of common descent is supported from DNA evidence - Extended Evolutionary Synthesis: the concept that has dominated evolutionary thinking focuses on genetic inheritance and, given new evidence, theorists propose more nuanced evolutionary explanations.
-The theory of EES (Extended Evolutionary Synthesis) argues drivers of evolution, that organisms are constructed in relation to their environment as well as through more direct genetic expression.
-EES does not replace traditional thinking but argues that there is more to evolution than just genes with a single expression and that there are multiple routes to adaptation between organism and environment.
+- Adaptation adaptation provides an improved function that impacts on the success of a species; provided by natural selection - Speciation where a species evolves into two or more separate species; involves genetic change - Natural selection the process by which organisms better adapt to their environment to survive and produce more offspring; explaining evolution - common descent explains evolutionary biology and how a group of organisms may share common ancestors; that all living things on earth descended from a common ancestor.
+The notion of common descent is supported by DNA evidence - extended evolutionary synthesis the concept that has dominated evolutionary thinking focuses on genetic inheritance and, given new evidence, theorists propose more nuanced evolutionary explanations.
+The theory of EES (Extended Evolutionary Synthesis) argues for the significance of drivers of evolution, that organisms are constructed in relation to their environment as well as through more direct genetic expression.
+EES does not replace traditional thinking but argues that there is more to evolution than just genes with a single expression and that there are multiple routes to adaptation between organism and environment. - Teleological (design) argument:

-Teleological (design) Argument: argues that the Cosmic Order and its complexity are the result of intelligent design - the work of an external being.
-A key question in the Teleological argument poses is 'Does the designer continue to have input into the design?'
+The design argument argues that the cosmic order and its complexity are the result of intelligent design - i.e. the work of an external being.
+A key question the teleological argument poses is 'Does the designer continue to have input into the design?'